nire0510/aka/README.md

 ### Advanced Usage
 1. **Dynamic command parameters** - Use command option -p to leave out parameters which you want to add dynamically, for example:
-`aka ls="ls -la" -d "display folder content as a list" ` and then use as follows:
+`aka add ls "ls -la" -d "display folder content as a list"` and then use as follows:
     `aka ex ls -p "some-path"`
-2. **Dynamic command parameters binding** - Use command option -b to flag a command with bind-able parameters.
-Parameters binding makes it even easier to execute aliases, by providing help and even set of valid options, for example:
+2. **Dynamic command parameters binding** - Parameters binding makes it even easier to execute aliases, by providing help and even set of valid options, for example:
 `aka scale-image="convert {{Source image path?|input}} -resize {{Scale rate (in percents)?|input}} {{Scaled image path?|input}}"
     -d "scale an image proportionally"`
      and then the use as follows: